-The Bern Convention has to adapt to the requirements of the Council of Europe new programme and budget to ensure the efficient implementation of its own Programme of Activities as well as budgetary discipline.
-Therefore the Standing Committee - at its year N-1 meeting - will be called to examine, for possible adoption, a biennial Programme of Activities, including a budget for year N and a provisional budget for year N+1.
-During the Standing Committee meeting held in the year N, the Secretariat or the Contracting Parties may request the re-opening of the debate on the budget for year N+1 so to adjust its programme when necessary either to the amendments approved by the Council of Europe Committee of Ministers or in response to new biodiversity priorities.
+The Bern Convention had to adapt to the requirements of the Council of Europe new programme and budget to ensure the efficient implementation of its own Programme of Activities as well as budgetary discipline.
+Therefore the Standing Committee - at its 2011 meeting - was called to examine, for possible adoption, a biennial Programme of Activities, including a budget for 2012 and a provisional budget for 2013.
+At its 32nd Standing Committee meeting the Secretariat or the Contracting Parties may request the re-opening of the debate on the budget for 2013 so to adjust the programme when necessary either to the amendments approved by the Council of Europe Committee of Ministers or in response to new biodiversity priorities.